Otoe: History

 Historical tribal territory of the Otoe in green; present-day reservations in orange.

 The Otoe were once part of the Ho-Chunk and Siouan-speaking tribes of the Western Great Lakes and Upper Midwest.
 Around the 16th century, successive groups split off and migrated west and south.
 These became distinct tribes, the Otoe, the Missouria, and the Ioway.
 The Otoe settled in the lower Nemaha River valley.
 They adopted the horse culture and semi-nomadic lifestyle of the Great Plains, making the American bison central to their diet and culture.

 European contact

 When the Lewis and Clark Expedition headed up the Missouri River to explore the new territory the Otoe were the first tribe they encountered.
 They met at a place on the west bank of the Missouri River that would become known as the Council Bluff.

-Like other Great Plains tribes, the Otoe periodically left their villages to hunt for bison.
-Between 1817 and 1841, the Otoe lived around the mouth of the Platte River in present-day Nebraska.
-Otoe County, Nebraska still bears their name.
-During this time, the Missouria families that survived European diseases and encroachment rejoined them to form the Otoe-Missouri tribe.
-They gathered with others to trade for European goods.

 In the 1830s, European-American traders tried to influence tribal members through alcohol.
 As their dependence on alcohol grew, the men no longer hunted, but resorted to looting vacant Pawnee villages while the people were out hunting.
 Christian missionaries built a mission there.

 In 1854 the Otoe-Missouria ceded most of their lands south of the Platte River in eastern Nebraska to the U.S. by treaty.
 They retained the Oto Reservation along the Big Blue River on the present Kansas-Nebraska border.
 They struggled to adapt to reservation life.